-The ADC10D1000/1500 can operate in Dual-Edge Sampling (DES) or Non-DES Mode.
-The DES Mode allows for one of the ADC10D1000/1500's inputs to be sampled by both channels' ADCs.
-One ADC samples the input on the rising edge of the sampling clock and the other ADC samples the same input on the falling edge of the sampling clock.
-A single input is thus sampled twice per clock cycle, resulting in an overall sample rate of twice the sampling clock frequency, e.g. 2.0/3.0 GSPS with a 1.0/1.5 GHz sampling clock.
-See Dual Edge Sampling Pin (DES) for information on how to select the desired mode.
+The ADC12D1000/1600 can operate in Dual-Edge Sampling (DES) or Non-DES Mode.
+The DES Mode allows for a single analog input to be sampled by both I- and Q-channels.
+One channel samples the input on the rising edge of the sampling clock and the other samples the same input signal on the falling edge of the sampling clock.
+A single input is thus sampled twice per clock cycle, resulting in an overall sample rate of twice the sampling clock frequency, e.g. 2.0/3.2 GSPS with a 1.0/1.6 GHz sampling clock.
 Since DES Mode uses both I- and Q-channels to process the input signal, both channels must be powered up for the DES Mode to function properly.

 In Non-ECM, only the I-input may be used for the DES Mode input.
+See Dual Edge Sampling Pin (DES) for information on how to select the DES Mode.
 In ECM, either the I- or Q-input may be selected by first using the DES bit (Addr: 0h, Bit 7) to select the DES Mode.
 The DEQ Bit (Addr: 0h, Bit: 6) is used to select the Q-input, but the I-input is used by default.
 Also, both I- and Q-inputs may be driven externally, i.e. DESIQ Mode, by using the DIQ bit (Addr: 0h, Bit 5).
-See THE ANALOG INPUTS for more information about how to drive the ADC in DES Mode.
+See Driving the ADC in DES Mode for more information about how to drive the ADC in DES Mode.

-The DESIQ Mode results in the best bandwidth.
-In general, the bandwidth decreases from Non-DES Mode to DES Mode (specifically, DESI or DESQ) because both channels are sampling off the same input signal and nonideal effects introduced by interleaving the two channels lower the bandwidth.
-Driving both I- and Q-channels externally (DESIQ Mode) results in better bandwidth for the DES Mode because each channel is being driven. which reduces routing losses (increases bandwidth).
+The DESIQ Mode results in the best DES Mode bandwidth.
+In general, the bandwidth decreases from Non-DES Mode to DES Mode (specifically, DESI or DESQ) because both channels are sampling off the same input signal and non-ideal effects introduced by interleaving the two channels lower the bandwidth.
+Driving both I- and Q-channels externally (DESIQ Mode) results in better bandwidth for the DES Mode because each channel is being driven, which reduces routing losses.

 In the DES Mode, the outputs must be carefully interleaved in order to reconstruct the sampled signal.
 If the device is programmed into the 1:4 Demux DES Mode, the data is effectively demultiplexed by 1:4.
-If the sampling clock is 1.0/1.5 GHz, the effective sampling rate is doubled to 2.0/3.0 GSPS and each of the 4 output buses has an output rate of 500 MSPS.
+If the sampling clock is 1.0/1.6 GHz, the effective sampling rate is doubled to 2.0/3.2 GSPS and each of the 4 output buses has an output rate of 500/800 MSPS.
 All data is available in parallel.
 To properly reconstruct the sampled waveform, the four bytes of parallel data that are output with each DCLK must be correctly interleaved.
-The sampling order is as follows, from the earliest to the latest: DQd, Dld, DQ, Dl.
+The sampling order is as follows, from the earliest to the latest: DQd, DId, DQ, DI.
 See Figure 7.
 If the device is programmed into the Non-Demux DES Mode, two bytes of parallel data are output with each edge of the DCLK in the following sampling order, from the earliest to the latest: DQ, DI.
 See Figure 8.